aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Tue, Apr 23: Updated the execution runs to be more verbose (not change in their output).
-Updated the submission information to explain those submission tests better (the previous ones were incorrect, but obviously so).

 <!--